Cross-lingual Transfer of Monolingual Models: Related Work

-\section{Related work}
+\section{Related Work}

-The standard methodology of transferring knowledge across languages is by training cross-lingual representations \cite{ruder2019survey}.
-There have been several recent large-scale multilingual models published recently (examples include LASER \cite{schwenk-douze-2017-learning}, the multilingual BERT (mBERT) by \citet{devlin-etal-2019-BERT}, XLM(-R) \cite{conneau-etal-2020-unsupervised}, LaBSE \cite{feng2020languageagnostic}, and multilingual T5 \cite{xue2020mt5}).
-These models are trained using self-supervised language modeling on massively multilingual data using a shared vocabulary.
-Multilingual pre-training has proven to be successful for \emph{zero-shot} cross-lingual transfer \citet{pires-etal-2019-multilingual}, where the multilingual model, in this case mBERT, is fine-tuned on a downstream task in the source language and evaluated on the same task in the target language.
+The standard methodology of transferring knowledge across languages is by training either cross-lingual \cite{ruder2019survey} or multilingual models \cite{schwenk-douze-2017-learning,devlin-etal-2019-BERT,conneau-etal-2020-unsupervised,xue2020mt5,chung2021rethinking}.
+These latter models are trained on massively multilingual data using a shared vocabulary, which has proven to be successful for \emph{zero-shot} cross-lingual transfer \cite{pires-etal-2019-multilingual}, where the multilingual model, in this case mBERT, is fine-tuned on a downstream task in the source language and evaluated on the same task in the target language.

-\citet{pires-etal-2019-multilingual} hypothesize that cross-lingual generalization requires (or at least is facilitated by) joint training across multiple languages using a shared vocabulary.
-Several recent studies contradict this assumption.

-\citet{K2020Cross-Lingual} show that in a joint-training setting, multilinguality can be achieved even if the two languages do not share any vocabulary.
-On the contrary, structural similarity, defined as every property that is invariant to the script of the language such as word-ordering and morphology is shown to be crucial for zero-shot cross-lingual transfer. \citet{lauscher-etal-2020-zero} also demonstrate that transfer performance correlates with linguistic similarity between source and target languages. \citet{conneau-etal-2020-emerging} train jointly bilingual masked language models that share only a number of top Transformer layers, outperforming mBERT on multiple zero-shot classification tasks.
-Additionally, they study the similarity of pretrained monolingual BERT models using orthogonal mapping, finding that the representations produced at the word-level, contextual word-level and sentence-level are highly similar.

-A different perspective is provided by \citet{artetxe-etal-2020-cross}, who disregard the joint pre-training constraint and transfer monolingual BERT to a new language by learning only a new embedding matrix from scratch while freezing the rest of the model.
-When applied to XNLI with zero-shot learning, their method achieves results comparable to mBERT.
+\newcite{pires-etal-2019-multilingual} hypothesize that zero-shot cross-lingual generalization is facilitated by using a shared vocabulary.
+Several recent studies contradict this assumption. \newcite{K2020Cross-Lingual} show that in a joint-training setting, multilinguality can be achieved even if the two languages do not share any vocabulary. \newcite{conneau-etal-2020-emerging} train jointly bilingual masked language models that share only the top two Transformer layers.
+A different perspective is provided by \newcite{artetxe-etal-2020-cross}, who disregard even the joint pre-training constraint and transfer monolingual BERT to a new language by learning only a new embedding matrix from scratch while freezing the rest of the model.
 Their results indicate that neither shared vocabulary nor joint pre-training are necessary for cross-lingual transfer in the zero-shot setting.
+This method has also been applied to GPT-2 \cite{de-vries-nissim-2021-good}.